Madeira

-Climate and Weather of Madeira
+Climate overview of Madeira

 Madeira is an offshore autonomous region of Portugal located in the North Atlantic Ocean.
 The region is composed of islands and has a mild sub-tropical climate influenced by its geographical position and mountainous landscape.
 With the aid of the Gulf Stream, the climate manages to keep temperatures warm and pleasant all year-round.
-Madeira has a micro-climate with average temperatures rarely falling outside the range of 17°C to 24°C.
+Madeira has a micro-climate with average temperatures rarely falling outside the range of 17°C (63°F) to 24°C (75°F).

 Weather and Seasons